CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

    <figcaption>Image extracted from www.ohdsi.org</figcaption>
 </figure>

-Usually, OMOP-CDM databases are implemented as PostgreSQL instances.
-According to our experience, OMOP users will perform a periodic database export to either `.sql` or `.csv` formats.
+OMOP-CDM databases are typically implemented as PostgreSQL instances.
+Based on our experience, OMOP users will often export their databases periodically in either `.sql` or `.csv` format.

 ## OMOP as input

 === "Command-line"

-    If you're using a OMOP-CDM export (`csv`) or dump (`sql`) file with the `convert-pheno` command-line interface just provide the right [syntax](https://github.com/mrueda/convert-pheno#synopsis):
+    When using the `convert-pheno` command-line interface, simply ensure the [correct syntax](https://github.com/mrueda/convert-pheno#synopsis) is provided.

     ```
     convert-pheno -iomop omop_dump.sql -obff individuals.json